-Computer Vision: See where employees are or aren’t.
+Computer Vision: Know where employees are.
 Is the conference room free?
 Is the storage hub D being used?
-Overtime, AI technologies can better understand and provide feedback on how to utilize certain facilities based on behavior patterns.
+Over time, AI technologies can understand and provide feedback on how to utilize certain facilities based on behavior patterns.
 AI has the power to find solutions that humans don’t see.
-Ultimately saving overhead costs.

 Administration Automation: Decreasing the need to complete redundant tasks frees up human to focus on more critical tasks.
 Like any industry, manufacturing has many administrative functions that can benefit from office automation.